 Brewing coffee takes more time than making an espresso or Americano.
 Hot water pours over the ground coffee.

-If you prefer a slightly less strong flavor, pick an Americano over an espresso.
+If you prefer a slightly less strong flavor, pick a brewed coffee over an Americano.
 With the addition of water, the Americano is less robust and concentrated.

-The water dilutes the intensity of espresso.
+The water dilutes the intensity of the Americano.
 Also, it reduces the crema of espresso.
+However, it tastes much stronger and robust than brewed coffee.

 Brewed coffee typically has low to medium strength.
 It is milder and less bitter, with a light and clean texture.